TrustLak/particle-filter/README.md

 # TODO:
-* Implement a simulator that works in without the need for websockets.
+* Implement a simulator that works without the need for websockets.
 * Implement destructor.